maciejzasada/grunt-gae/README.md

 #### options.auth
 Type: `String`
-Default value: `'gae.auth'`
+Default value: `'oauth2'`
 Required: `yes, except for 'run' and 'kill' actions.`

-Path to a `gae.auth` file with app developer / admin credentials.
+Enables OAuth2 if the value is `'oauth2'`, otherwise path to a `gae.auth` file with app developer / admin credentials.
 The file format is:
 `name@domain.com password`
 *IMPORTANT: please always add that file to .gitignore to ensure its confidentiality.*
+*OAuth2 NOTE: you need to be logged in with your applications administrator account in your default browser for OAuth2 to work.*

 #### options.async
 Type: `Boolean`